 It’s also smart to travel with two different credit cards and always keep them separate in case you lose one, you will have a backup.

 Below you’ll find a list of items to keep in your personal bag on the plane.
-Your personal bag should be either a bag you can use if you go on excursions or a large tote that you can also use as your beach bag.
+Your personal bag should be either a lightweight backpack you can use if you go on excursions or a large tote that you can also use as your beach bag.

 Here are items you’ll definitely want to make sure are right with you in your personal bag instead of in your luggage:

 - Wallet with cash, credit cards, and debit card

 - Jewelry (better opportunity to keep it safe if it’s with you)

 - Printouts of important hotel addresses, copies of passports/IDs, itineraries

 - Cancun Underwater Museum – If you think normal museums are boring.
 You should check out Cancun’s underwater museum.
 Spend the day snorkeling and out having fun in the sun.